| Feeding

 developed higher anxiety state behaviors compared to mice

-We conclude that a vegetarian diet containing as little
+fed with control diet.
+Conclusion We conclude that a vegetarian diet containing as little

 as 0.1% of mercury-contaminated fish is able to trigger in